brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

  - "gatling"
  - "java"
  - "scala"
-description: "Tracking down the suprising cause of our performance problem"
+description: "Tracking down a performance problem - (Threads | Sessions | Passwords)?"
 ---

-In [part 1](/posts/spring-boot-performance-part-1), we built a simple Spring Boot webapp and demonstrated a surprising performance problem.
+In [Part 1](/posts/spring-boot-performance-part-1), we built a simple Spring Boot webapp and demonstrated a surprising performance problem.
-A Gatling performance test simulating different numbers of users making a single request showed our webapp unable to keep up with 40 "users" making one request per second on my fairly powerful computer.
+A Gatling performance test simulating different numbers of users each making a single request showed our webapp unable to keep up with 40 "users" making one request per second on my fairly powerful computer.

+TL;DR we eliminate a couple of potential causes in the first part of the article.
+If you just want to know what was causing the problem, you can [go straight there](#password-encoding).

 We've already eliminate many potential culprits, so we continue using a process of elimination to figure out what's causing the problem.
-I shared a link to part 1 and invited people to guess what the problem was.
+I shared a link to the first part and invited people to guess what the problem was.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Gatling showed us awful performance with a little Spring Boot app.
+I thought the story might be interesting or useful but quite long so I&#39;ve written part 1 - discovering and narrowing down the problem - and published it <a href="https://t.co/R7j46F7WSY">https://t.co/R7j46F7WSY</a></p>&mdash; brabster (@brabster) <a href="https://twitter.com/brabster/status/1085088894981455872?ref_src=twsrc%5Etfw">January 15, 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Thread starvation was amongst the guesses, so let's take a look.

 ## How Many Threads?